Screening and Diagnosis | Treatment | For More Information

 NorthShore is committed to the diagnosis and treatment of this insidious disease to help patients avoid its life-threatening complications.
 At our Skokie and Glenbrook Hospital locations, we have established dedicated HCV outpatient treatment programs with experienced support staff.

-Hepatitis C treatment with antiviral medications is currently being revolutionized, with dramatic improvements in the safety, tolerability and efficacy of treatment.
-NorthShore provides our patients with the latest therapeutic options, including the new interferon- and ribavirin-free regimens such as sofosbuvir, ledipasvir and simeprevir.
-These drugs – typically taken in combinations- eradicate, or clear, the virus from your body, improve liver function and decrease liver scarring, preventing potential complications such as cirrhosis, liver cancer and liver failure.
+Hepatitis C treatment with antiviral medications has undergone a revolution in recent years.
+A new generation of medications – called “direct acting antivirals” has been introduced, with dramatic improvements in the safety, tolerability and efficacy of treatment.
+NorthShore provides our patients with the latest therapeutic options, including sofosbuvir, ledipasvir and several other regimens.
+These drugs, typically taken in combination, permanently eradicate the virus, improve liver function and decrease liver scarring.
+Their timely use prevents potential complications such as cirrhosis, liver cancer and liver failure.

 For More Information